KW-tech/Project-1-Elk-Stack/README.md

 From within the Docker Container, another SSH key was generated and this was used to establish the needed security between the Jump-Box and each of the VMs (web servers).
 A YAML script was written to "load" the individual VMs.
 This was used to guarantee that each VM had the same setup.
 Initially, the first VM (Web-1) was loaded and checked to be sure that everything from the script installed correctly.
 The '[hosts](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/hosts)' file (located in the /etc/ansible/ folder in the ansible container) defined the destination by placing the private IP of the Web-1 server in the [webservers] section of the file.
 Once this build was verified to be functioning, the other 2 VMs were created and their private IPs were added to the 'hosts' file and the Ansible Playbook ([my-playbook](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/my-playbook.yml)), was run again.

+Once this was verified to have run successfully, a Load Balancer was added.
+Http Rules to it from the outside were added to the Network Security Group (firewall) and the 3 Web Servers were added to the Load Balancer's Back end pool.
+This gave the all 3 VMs the same Public IP address (that if the Load Balancer).

-These files have been tested and used to generate a live ELK deployment on Azure.
+The following files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the [configuration](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/filebeat-config.yml) file may be used to install only certain pieces of it, such as Filebeat.

   [filebeat-playbook](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/filebeat-playbook.yml)